 Dr Kerton is an experienced director of public and private companies in the healthcare industry.
 Having completed a Ph.D. in Organic Synthetic Chemistry at Nottingham University, he progressed through the Wellcome Foundation, and then joined DuPont and Whatman Reeve Angel plc in senior business development and sales roles before moving into microbiology as Managing Director of Malthus Instruments, a subsidiary of Radiometer of Denmark.
 Dr Kerton was a member of the management team who established Celsis PLC, one of the first biotechnology companies to float on the London Stock Exchange, led the successful sale of Maybridge to Fisher Scientific International, founded Lab21 (a molecular diagnostics service funded by Merlin Biosciences) during which time he acquired three companies, and managed the Sirigen Group from initial venture capital funding in 2008 through to selling the business to Becton Dickinson in August 2012.

 Mr Dodd brings significant experience in board-level positions to the Company, including having been Chief Financial Officer of Antisoma plc, Morse plc, Stanmore Implants Worldwide Holdings Limited and KBC plc.
-Mr Dodd is presently Chief Financial Officer at Iptor plc, a private-equity backed technology company.
+Mr Dodd is presently Chief Financial Officer at ATTRAQT PLC, an AIM-listed software company.